Stormwater Master Plan Project

 The Estes Park Town Board and Larimer County Board of Commissioners met during a joint meeting on May 15 to discuss the proposed Estes Valley Stormwater Management Program and the associated utility.
 Town Public Works Director Greg Muhonen presented results from the public outreach effort and also displayed the draft floodplain map under consideration by FEMA.
-The meeting included time for public comment resulting in nine individuals speaking who expressed either their support or opposition of this program.
+The meeting included time for public comment resulting in nine individuals expressing both support for and opposition to this program.

 The Boards decided to postpone implementing any stormwater user fees until three preliminary steps are completed.
 First, they expressed interest in completing the grant project and then conducting a Letter of Map Revision (LOMR) to assess how much this work would reduce the floodplain for the adjacent portions of downtown Estes Park.
 The Count Commissioners offered a letter of support for the Town\'s application.